 The Rules (so far!)

 This is an experiment, so its form and specifics may change.
-The “rules” to Moving Tales ‘Burma Shave’ inspired Slow Tweeting so far – reveal the rhymes, one line (“billboard”) at a time, in reverse order, over a set increment of time.
+The “rules” to Moving Tales ‘Burma Shave’ inspired Slow Tweeting so far – reveal the rhymes, one line (“billboard”) at a time, over a set increment of time.

 We will post our Slow Tweets from @tweet_slow.

 Ahhh things were so much slower and simpler then!
 Burma Shave signs were the precursor to modern billboard signs on America’s earliest roads.
 They were an interesting diversion from long drives and began to spring up all over the country throughout the mid-twentieth century.
 The signs were often humorous jingles that were placed at intervals along the road, each sign showing one line of the four-part rhyme until the last sign which concluded the clever advertising scheme with “Burma-Shave”.